 Understanding narcolepsy

 Narcolepsy is a chronic neurological disorder caused by the brain's inability to regulate sleep-wake cycles normally.
 At various times throughout the day people with narcolepsy experience fleeting urges to sleep.
 If the urge becomes overwhelming, patients fall asleep for periods lasting from a few seconds to several minutes.
-In rare cases, some people may remain asleep for an hour or longer.

 • It affects about one person in 2000.
 Both men and women get narcolepsy.
 It can occur at any age but is usually first noted between the ages of 10 and 30.